How to Keep Cool While Camping: 21 Valuable Tips for Camping in Hot Weather

 Related Reading: The Ultimate Guide to Tent Camping for Beginners for an Epic First Trip

-If you’re camping where bugs are an issue in the summers, get a bug net to attach to the hammock.
+If you’re camping where bugs are an issue in the summers, .

 7. Pitch the Tent in the Right Spot